Trevisan upsets Sakkari in three-hour United Cup semifinal; Italy up 2-0

 SYDNEY, Australia -- Martina Trevisan upset Maria Sakkari 6-3, 6-7(4), 7-5, and Lorenzo Musetti easily handled business with a 6-1, 6-1 win against Stefanos Sakellaridis to give Italy a 2-0 lead over Greece in the United Cup semifinals.

-Trevisan's 3-hour, 14-minute match was the longest of the tournament so far.
+Trevisan's 3-hour, 14-minute match was the longest of the tournament so far, while Musetti maintained his perfect record at the mixed-teams event (4-0) with a 6-1, 6-1 in 62 minutes.

 It was the third Top 10 win of Trevisan's career and the Roland Garros semifinalist's finest performance away from the terre battue.
 She had previously never defeated a Top 50 player off clay, nor had she taken a set from a Top 20 player.